 - Count Olaf in the Series of Unfortunate Events.
 He is cruel, lazy, and works through subterfuge to turn others against the orphans.
 He takes away all sense of comfort, leaving them forever on the run with no place to call home.
 Each time they think they’ve achieved it, he swoops in and takes it away.

 - Pazuzu in The Exorcist.
-Pazuzu is, of course, the demon in the book, whom most of us know as the white blurb that shows up at exactly the right time to scare the pants off of us.
+Pazuzu is the demon in the book, whom most of us know as the white blurb that shows up at exactly the right time to scare the pants off of us.

 - Dexter from Darkly Dreaming Dexter.
 He does all the wrong things for all the right reasons.

 - Fernand Mondego in The Count of Monte Cristo.
 Mondego used a fairly complex series of lies and collusion to achieve his goals.
 And was without any semblance of remorse.
-It feels like someone who is in the White House right now.
+He resembles the former president of the United States.

 - The Firemen in Fahrenheit 451.
-First they can destroy all other literary villains just by burning them, and second, they destroy knowledge forever which I think is the most evil thing one can do.
+First, they can destroy all other literary villains just by burning them, and second, they destroy knowledge forever, which is the evilest thing one can do.

 - Keyser Söze from The Usual Suspects.
-Despite the fact that his true identity was hidden until the film’s closing seconds, Keyser Söze has become one of the most fabled villains in movie history.
+Despite the fact that his true identity was hidden until the very end of the book, Keyser Söze has become one of the most fabled villains in movie history.

 - Lord Walder Frey in Game of Thrones.
 His list of crimes is most impressive…incest, violation of the “guest” rule, murder, treason, regicide, need I go on?
-He’s so well written, you literally feel like you need a shower just reading about him.
+He’s so well written that you feel like you need a shower just reading about him.

 - Norman Bates in Psycho.
 One of my very favorite stories is about how Psycho came about because it was a complete diversion from the Alfred Hitchcock dynasty.
-He believed so much in the book, which he made into a movie, he was willing to put his entire livelihood at risk.
+He believed so much in the book, which he made into a movie, that he was willing to risk his entire livelihood.

 - Professor James Moriarty in Sherlock Holmes.
 Just because he was so good.
 A burr under Sherlock Holmes’ saddle.

 - Randall Flagg in The Stand.
-He is so scary, he’s nightmare inducing.
-When I finally read The Stand five years ago, we were in Paris on vacation.
-I was so freaked out, I couldn’t sleep.
+He is so scary, he’s nightmare-inducing.
+When I finally read The Stand while we were in Paris on vacation.
+I was so freaked out, that I couldn’t sleep.
 Between that and jet lag, it made for an interesting time.